AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

 .. _tu-access_types-12:

-If the source of a "move" is a name that denotes an object with Ownership aspect True, other than a function call, the name shall be a variable [Redundant: that is not in the observed or borrowed state]; furthermore, there shall be no name that statically overlaps this name that is in the observed or borrowed state;
+At the point of a call, any name that denotes a managed object that is a global output of the callee (i.e., an output other than a parameter of the callee or a function result) shall not be in the Observed or Borrowed state.
-[TBD: as discussed earlier, what does it mean say "there shall be no name"? what is the set of names to which this check is applied?
-This is too fuzzy.]
+Similarly, any name that denotes a managed object that is a global input of the callee shall not be in the Moved or Borrowed state.

 .. _tu-access_types-13:

-At the point of a call, any name that denotes a managed object that is a global output of the callee (i.e., an output other than a parameter of the callee or a function result) shall not be in the observed or borrowed state.
-Similarly, any name that denotes a managed object that is a global input of the callee  shall not be in the borrowed state.
-[TBD: Again, what is the set of names to which this check is applied?
-This seems like a wrong way to express this idea.
-Perhaps we could talk about the state of declarations in addition to that of names.
-Then we could say something here like

-    At the point of a call, the declaration of every global output of the call shall not be in the borrowed state.]
+Potentially overlapping parts of a single variable shall not be passed as two actual parameters to the same call unless

+  - both corresponding formal parameters are of mode **in** ; or
+  - at least one of the two parameters is of an elementary type and is of mode **in**.
+[TBD: The definition of "potentially introduce aliasing" in the anti-aliasing section has been changed to include dereferencing, so that Foo and Foo.all potentially introduce aliasing.
+Given that, is this rule redundant?]

 .. _tu-access_types-14:

-The name of a parameter in a call shall not potentially overlap a global output of the callee.
-The name of a parameter in a call shall not potentially overlap a global input of the callee if the corresponding formal parameter is an output of the callee.
-[TBD: Is this rule redundant?
-I think so.]
-[TBD: In the original proposal, we had static checks for guaranteed overlap and runtime checks for potential overlap.
-Because SPARK globals are always top-level objects (as opposed to subcomponents), this distinction has no value.
-Static overlap = potential overlap if one of the tested names is simply the name of a type level object.]
+The prefix of an Old or Loop_Entry attribute reference shall not be of an owning or observing type unless the prefix is a function_call and the called function is not a traversal function.

+.. centered:: **Verification Rules**

 .. _tu-access_types-15:

-Statically overlapping parts of a single variable shall not be passed as two actual parameters to a single call unless

-  - the call is a function call; or
-  - both corresponding formal parameters are of mode **in** and both formal parameter types are composite; or
-  - at least one of the two parameter types is scalar.

-[TBD: Say "Potentially overlapping" instead of "Statically overlapping" here and then eliminate the corresponding dynamic semantics rule?
-This would be more conservative but it would eliminate the need for VCs having to do with overlapping.]

-.. centered:: **Dynamic Semantics**

-.. _tu-access_types-16:

-[For managed objects denoted by a dynamic name, checks are used to ensure that no other name that is a potential alias is in a conflicting state.]

-For a dynamic name D1 that is in a Dynamic ownership state, if an operation (e.g., an observing operation, a borrowing operation, a move operation, or a call) requires that, were D1 a static, it not be in an observed (or borrowed) state, then for every other dynamic name D2 that is in the observed (or borrowed) state and potentially overlaps with D1, a check is made at the start of the operation that the potentially aliased parts of the names do not in fact denote overlapping parts of the same object.
-If this check fails, Program_Error is raised.

-[TBD: It would be nice to explicitly list the operations in question, but the current treatment is ok at least for now.
-But it seems very unclear precisely what D2 objects are being checked.
-I think it would help if we described a possible implementation model.
-As it stands, this description seems unacceptably vague.]

-.. _tu-access_types-17:

-If potentially overlapping parts of a single variable are passed as two actual parameters to a single call and
+If an actual parameter in a call is of a composite owning type, then

-  - the call is not a function call; and
+  - the parameter shall not potentially overlap any global output of the callee; and

-  - corresponding formal parameters are of mode **in** and both formal parameter types are composite; and

-  - neither of the two parameter types is a scalar type

-then a check is performed before the call that the actual parameters do not overlap; Program_Error is raised if this check fails.
+  - the parameter shall not potentially overlap a global input of the callee if the corresponding formal parameter is an output of the callee.
+[TBD: The definition of "potentially introduce aliasing" in the anti-aliasing section has been changed to include dereferencing, so that Foo and Foo.all potentially introduce aliasing.
+Given that, is this rule redundant?]

 .. _etu-access_types: